 Ultimately, CBD and THC have their different effects.
 Our recent knowledge in being able to differentiate between the two and experiment with genetic strain alterations means that cannabis can become more available and accessible: With strains that have a lower THC content, cannabis can be administered to children and elderly for the medicinal properties of CBD, for example.

-But the two work exceptionally as a team, and until now we are waiting for more research to take place on the effects of marijuana.
+But the two work exceptionally as a team, and until now we are waiting for more research to take place on the effects of cannabis.
 The two cannabinoids play fundamental roles in both physical healing, as well as the overall experience when it is being used.
 THC and CBD probably work in conjunction to produce a lot of the medicinal and psychoactive effects we experience in ways we are yet to understand.
 Although there are fundamental differences in the way they work individually in the body, we are still finding out all the different ways in which they work together.